abbeyperini/Knitworthy/README.md

 - Knitworthy compares project data to real life time and length measurements to put the time and length of yarn that goes into a project into perspective for someone who does not knit or crochet.

+- Visit [Knitworthy](http://knitworthy.surge.sh/) and enter some Ravelry usernames like alilaclie, knitqueen, and fisheep31.

 ## Videos and Screenshots

 <img src="https://github.com/abbeyperini/Knitworthy/blob/master/images/knitworthygif.gif">